 3) How do you get 7,118 yards into such a small space?
 Observe the tournament teeing ground below the blowout bunker.
 That box serves the mainly off-camera 11th hole.
 There’s a similar walk back to 8 tee, off-camera bottom right.
 Of course, most members wouldn’t dream of playing these back tees, so day-to-day safety issues are greatly reduced.

 4) The Old Course at St Andrews famously plays its course backwards once a year, but many GBI clubs do the same.
 Observe how beautifully these four would play in the opposite direction.
-To boot: Check out the awesome par-3 from that back tee at 11 to the 8th green (GBI clubs often play so-called “cross-country” tournaments with similarly gerrymandered holes & routings).
+To boot: Check out the awesome par-3 from that back tee at 11 to the 8th green.
+GBI clubs often play so-called “cross-country” tournaments with similarly gerrymandered holes & routings.
+One can see how easily that could be done at Lytham.

 5) This aerial was snapped, by photography guru Gary Lisbon, at exactly the right height.
 Too many are taken from 30 feet or higher, which tends to flatten out fairway contours especially.
 Look at the lovely humps and hollows here, even those in the distance.
 Perfectly captured.